Program Learning Objectives

 Program-Level Intended Outcomes

-The sport management degree program at the University of Mount Union has received specialized accreditation through the Commission on Sport Management Accreditation (COSMA) located in Arlington, Virginia, USA.
+The sport management degree program at the University of Mount Union has received specialized accreditation through the Commission on Sport Management Accreditation (COSMA) located in Fort Collins, Colorado, USA.
 The sport management program in the following degree is accredited by COSMA: